 In 2004, Friends of the High Line and the City of New York partnered to select the High Line’s design team through an invited design competition.
 The team of James Corner Field Operations (Project Lead), Diller Scofidio + Renfro, and Piet Oudolf began design work on NYC’s High Line.
 In 2009, the first section of the High Line opened between Gansevoort Street and 20th Street.

 Early this chilly Sunday morning, I meander down NYC’s High Line alone.
-I survey the Hudson River to my left (the wind whipping up behind me to rush me along) and surrounded by NYC’s apartments and skyscrapers.
+I survey the Hudson River to my left (the wind whipping up behind me to rush me along).
+I am surrounded by NYC’s apartments and skyscrapers.
 It is as if I am walking 30 feet above ground across multiple rooftops that hook together like the London rooftops in C. S. Lewis’ Narnia series.
 This place is indeed magical.

 Orchestrating the Experience